As part of the “Dom D’Agostino” chapter in Tools of Titans, Tim Ferriss discusses his foray into fasting.

 - Consume trace amounts of BCAAs and 300 to 500 calories of pure fat each day.
 These provide the body small amounts of protein that can help with muscle sparing.
 Specifically Tim consumed roughly 1.5 g of BCAAs upon waking and roughly 3g of BCAAs during a workout.

-(BCAAs are “branch chain amino acids”, namely leucine, isoleucine, proline, and valine.
+BCAAs are “branch chain amino acids”, namely leucine, isoleucine, proline, and valine.
 In Tools of Titans Tim doesn’t name the BCAA brand he uses, but on his blog Tim mentions that Dom D’agostino uses Scivation Xtend BCAAs, which is a flavoured powder version.
 Peter Attia, who you may know, has noted that he’s only aware of two legitimate BCAA sources on the market; Ajimoto & Biosteel.
 Ajimoto sell their BCAA formula to other companies under the name “Ajipure”, of which Scivation Xtend BCAAs are using.

 - Get into ketosis as quickly as possible, because ketosis itself is a muscle preserving state.
 Below we go into detail about how to get into ketosis ASAP.